Post-Secondary Transition Planning: Preparing our Youth for Success

-A coordinated set of activities designed thought an outcome-oriented process to promote movement from school to postsecondary education, training, and independent living.
+A coordinated set of activities designed through an outcome-oriented process to promote movement from school to postsecondary education, training, and independent living.

 - Employment